mdn/content/files/en-us/web/css/@starting-style/index.md

 ### Transitioning elements on DOM addition and removal

-This example contains a button, which when pressed, appends new elements to a {{htmlelement("section")}} container.
+This example contains a button which, when pressed, appends new elements to a {{htmlelement("section")}} container.
 Each element, in turn, contains a nested button, which when pressed, removes the element.
 This example demonstrates how to use transitions to animate elements when they are added to or removed from the DOM.

 #### HTML